 The Honors College offices are located in Lecture Center 31 - near the stairs that lead up to (and down from) the University Library.
 We are open Monday through Friday from 8:30 am to 4:30 pm.

-Jeff Haugaard, Director of The Honors College and Professor of Counseling Psychology
+Leslie Halpern, Interim Director of the Honors College and Associate Professor of Clinical Psychology

 Anita Hanson, Honors Advisor